2023 Most Popular Communication & Journalism Bachelor's Degree Schools in the Great Lakes Region

 Full Communication & Journalism at Grand Valley State University Report

-Illinois State University landed the #14 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism programs.
-Illinois State is a fairly large public school located in the suburb of Normal.
+Illinois State University did quite well in this year’s ranking of the most popular places for communication and journalism students to get a bachelor’s degree.
+It came in at #14 on the list.
+Illinois State is a fairly large public school located in the medium-sized suburb of Normal.

 Of the 300 students majoring in communication and journalism at Illinois State, 41% are male and 59% are female.